Amy Winehouse

-Amy Jade Winehouse (14 September 1983 – 23 July 2011) was an English singer, songwriter, musician and businesswoman.
-She is known for her distinctive contralto vocals, expressive and autobiographical songwriting, and eclectic blend of genres such as rhythm and blues, soul, and jazz.
-Her music, fashion and highly publicised personal life made her an influential figure in popular culture.
+Amy Jade Winehouse (14 September 1983 – 23 July 2011) was a British singer and songwriter.
+She is known for her distinctive contralto vocals, expressive and autobiographical songwriting, and eclectic blend of genres such as soul, rhythm and blues, and jazz.
+Her music, along with her fashion and highly publicised personal life, made her an influential figure in popular culture.

 Born to a Jewish family in Enfield, London, Winehouse grew up in a jazz-influenced household.
 She was a member of the National Youth Jazz Orchestra in her youth, recording several songs before signing a publishing deal with EMI.
 After a friend passed her demo to a music executive, Winehouse signed with Island Records in 2002.
-Her debut studio album, Frank (2003), was commercially successful in the UK and drew critical acclaim for its mature songwriting and jazz-imbued production.
+She worked with producer Salaam Remi for her debut studio album, Frank (2003), which was commercially successful in the UK and drew critical acclaim for its mature songwriting and jazz-imbued production.
 Its lead single, "Stronger Than Me", earned the singer an Ivor Novello Award.

-Winehouse's second studio album, Back to Black (2006), was an international critical and commercial success, and became one of the best-selling albums of all time.
+Inspired by 1960s girl groups and soul music, Winehouse recorded her second studio album, Back to Black (2006), with Remi, the Dap-Kings and producer Mark Ronson.
+It became an international critical and commercial success and one of the best-selling albums of all time.
 Its lead single, "Rehab", was a worldwide top-ten song and won her a second Ivor Novello Award.
 At the 50th Annual Grammy Awards in 2008, Winehouse won five awards, tying the then-record for the most Grammys won by a female artist in a single night and becoming the first British woman to win five Grammys.
 Her wins included three of the "Big Four" categories—Best New Artist, and Record of the Year and Song of the Year for "Rehab"—along with Best Pop Vocal Album.

-Winehouse's career was often overshadowed by substance abuse, mental illness, and addiction, culminating in her death from alcohol poisoning at her Camden Square home in London at the age of 27.
+Winehouse's career was often overshadowed by substance abuse, mental illness, and addiction, culminating in her death from alcohol poisoning.
 Her brother believed that bulimia was also a factor.
 Winehouse's life and career were depicted in the documentary Amy (2015) and dramatised in the biopic Back to Black (2024).
-Publications such as Rolling Stone and VH1 have ranked her amongst the greatest artists in history.
+In 2023, Rolling Stone included Winehouse on its list of the 200 Greatest Singers of All Time.
 In 2025, Back to Black was preserved in the National Recording Registry by the Library of Congress.